openforge/stencil-openforge.io-deprecated/README.md

 Read more about the commit guidelines [here](http://conventionalcommits.org/)

 After all changes have been committed, a release and a changelog can be triggered by using the npm [version](https://docs.npmjs.com/cli/version) command.
 And the current configuration takes care of generating the changelog file based on git metadata.

+#### Automation & Hooks
+The project uses [husky](https://github.com/typicode/husky) for git hook integations.
+And uses [lint-staged](https://github.com/okonet/lint-staged) to run automatically run linters on staged files.
+And [commitlint](https://github.com/marionebl/commitlint) to ensure commits messages follow the conventions.

+For every commit, it will ensure files are linted and that the code is formatted to `prettier`'s configuration.
+It will also confirm that the proposed commit message matches the defined guidelines.
+If any error occurs in the process, it will **stop and prevent** the commit until the issues are fixed.

+If a developer went through providing all the information during a `npm run cz` only to find that there were issues with their commit.
+They may fix them and instruct commitizen to try the commit again with `npm run cz -- --retry`